 As a result of the Supreme Court's decision in Faulkenbury v.
 Teachers' & State Employees' Retirement System, 345 N.C.
 683, 483 S.E.2d 422 (1997), the option to accept "disability retirement benefits" in lieu of short term and long term disability benefits still exists for employees (a) who have five years of membership service and thus were vested in the State Retirement System on January 1, 1988 and (b) who become disabled following this date.
 These employees may elect to receive a "disability retirement" benefit with no offset for workers' compensation or social security in lieu of the present short and long term disability plan benefits.
 The "disability retirement" normally will yield more generous benefits and thus usually should be selected by qualified employees.
 Since this is not always true, however, an individual assessment - including income tax considerations -- is required.
-It may be more advantageous, for example, for an employee to select benefits under the Disability Income Plan when there is limited life expectancy because of the life insurance available under this plan or when disability occurs close to age 65.

-Winston-Salem, 157 N.C.
+It may be more advantageous, for example, for an employee to select benefits under the Disability Income Plan when fireman or rescue squad worker disabled from an accident in the performance of duties.
+N.C.G.S. § 128-27(c).
+Following the Court of Appeals decision in Cox v.
+City of Winston-Salem, 157 N.C.
 App.
 228, 578 S.E.
 2d 669 (2003), the Commission denied a credit to the public employer for disability retirement benefits paid under the Local Government Employees' Retirement System because the benefits were the result of joint employee/employer contributions.
 Cox v.
 City of Winston-Salem, I.C.
 910497 (April 5, 2004).

-^{5, 2004). &}lt;sup>25 Workers' compensation benefits have no effect on unreduced retirement benefits and reduced early retirement benefits.
+^{5, 2004).}Workers' compensation benefits have no effect on unreduced retirement benefits and reduced early retirement benefits.
 An employee who is not a law enforcement officer is eligible for unreduced benefits after: 1) he or she reaches age 65 and completes 5 years of creditable service; or 2) he or she reaches age 60 and completes 25 years of creditable service; or 3) he or she completes 30 years of creditable service at any age.
 A law enforcement officer is eligible for unreduced retirement benefits after: 1) he or she reaches age 55 and completes 5 years of creditable service; or 2) he or she completes 30 years of creditable service.
 An employee who is not a law enforcement officer is eligible for reduced early retirement benefits after: 1) he or she reaches age 50 and completes 20 years of creditable service; or 2) he or she reaches age 60 and completes five years of service.
 A law enforcement officer is eligible for reduced early retirement benefits after he or she reaches age 50 and completes 15 years of creditable service.
 N.C.G.S. § 135-5(b16).